 Graham Collingridge has also worked, as a Project Architect and Job Captain, on a number of office buildings, residential buildings and mixed use developments in the UK and France.

-Hermitage Plaza consisted of two towers containing offices, a hotel and residential apartments are ITGHs (Immeubles de Tres Grande Hauteur); while the lower rise pavillions containing offices, retail, an art gallery, student housing, nightclubs and an auditorium is an ERP (Établissements Recevant du Public).
+Hermitage Plaza contains offices, a hotel and residential apartments in two ITGHs (Immeubles de Tres Grande Hauteur); while the lower rise pavilions containing offices, retail, an art gallery, student housing, nightclubs and an auditorium is an ERP (Établissements Recevant du Public).
 Soon to be the tallest towers in Western Europe, Hermitage Plaza was granted a Permit de Construire in 2012.